dimagi/commcare-hq/corehq/motech/dhis2/README.md

 browser URL is a simple way of finding the ID of just about anything in DHIS2.
 We will need IDs to configure the integration.

+You can also find the ID of a program (and other things) from the list.
+Click the **⁝** Actions symbol in the right-most column, and choose **▽ Show details**.
+Among other details, you will find its ID.

 Click "Enrollment details" at the top.
 Note that the "incident date" is given as "LMP Date".
 Our app will need to collect this date in a form.